Instant Pot Polenta

 Now that I know how easy it is to make polenta in an Instant Pot, I think it will be making an appearance on my table a lot more often.
 And why not?
 It’s economical, filling, and nutritious.
 It’s basically a cereal, just ground up corn, and you can store it in your pantry, refrigerator, or freezer pretty much indefinitely.
 It’s gluten-free, too.

 And it’s delicious!
-Enjoy creamy polenta just plain, or topped with any type of sauce, sautéed vegetable, or meat (for a truly special meal, it’s divine with short ribs or lamb shanks).
+Enjoy creamy polenta just plain, or topped with any type of sauce, sautéed vegetable, or meat.
+For a truly special meal, polenta is divine with red wine braised short ribs or lamb shanks.
 Refrigerate polenta until it’s firm, and it can be lightly fried in olive oil for a completely different treat.

 I’ve heard that polenta is the Italian version of mashed potatoes.
 I’m not sure if that’s true or not but I totally get that.
 Give this easy recipe a try and see what you think!